 My research is funded by the NSF grant DMS-2316749.
-With Maziar Raissi, I was also awarded an OASIS Internal Funding Award (OASIS-IFA) for developing software applications that integrate Large Models, proof assistants such as Lean 4, and algebraic systems such as Macaulay2 and Oscar.
+In collaboration with Dr. Raissi, I received an OASIS Internal Funding Award (OASIS-IFA) for developing software applications that integrate large models, proof assistants such as Lean 4, and algebraic systems like Macaulay2 Oscar.

-Thirty years ago, my family crossed the desert without legal documentation for a better life.
-I am grateful to everyone who helped them back then.
+Thirty years ago, my family crossed the desert without legal documentation in search of a better life.
+I am grateful to everyone who helped them during that time.
 I also thank all those who assist immigrants and refugees today.

 Graduate and undergraduate students